-Steve Surace, Chief Financial Officer and Vice President of Adjusters International, recommends that the first call policyholders make be to their insurance company so that they can open a file and schedule a company adjuster to come visit your property and inspect the damages.
+Adjusters International/BLC, recommends that the first call policyholders make be to their insurance company so that they can open a file and schedule a company adjuster to come visit your property and inspect the damages.
 Other suggestions?

 It's very prudent to seek a licensed professional to inspect the structural integrity of the building after the collapse, this is assuming it hasn't completely collapsed to the ground.
 Plans should be developed in partial collapses to brace and shore up remaining areas of the building that are still unaffected.
 Furthermore, the building should be weatherproofed using tarps or temporary rafter systems to protect the building and property contained therein.

-Surace notes that once the building has been protected, property that is salvageable inside should be removed to prevent further, or any, damage.
-In addition to taking photos and or/videos of the damages, Surace also recommends that anyone who experiences roof collapse consider hiring a professional advocate such as a Public Adjuster as a proactive measure to ensure an equitable insurance recovery and proper management of the claim.
+Once the building has been protected, property that is salvageable inside should be removed to prevent further, or any, damage.
+In addition to taking photos and or/videos of the damages, Adjusters International/BLC professionals recommend that anyone who experiences roof collapse consider hiring a professional advocate such as a Public Adjuster as a proactive measure to ensure an equitable insurance recovery and proper management of the claim.

 Will the collapse be covered?